 With two decades of experience, Australian International School (AIS) Thu Thiem is a small all-through school in Ho Chi Minh City offering an international education that incorporates the International Baccalaureate programme and IGCSEs.

 While its name may suggest otherwise, Australian International School (AIS) is very much an international school that offers an IB education to a very multicultural student population.
-In fact, this school’s only real connection to Down Under appears to be its ownership by a New Zealand education group and a large proportion of Australian teachers.
+In fact, this school’s only real connections to Down Under appear to be its ownership by a New Zealand education group and a large proportion of Australian teachers.

 Founded in 2006 as a small secondary school, AIS has expanded to a family of three campuses across District 2 in Ho Chi Minh.
-As well as the Thu Thiem all-through school, AIS has the Thao Dien primary school and the XI Kindergarten.
-Today, the school is home to more than 1,100 students in total from around 40 different nationalities.
+As well as the Thu Thiem all-through school, AIS has the Thao Dien primary school, and the Xi Kindergarten.
+Today, the school is home to more than 1,100 students from around 40 different nationalities.

 Beyond the classroom